Screenings

 • Cognitive – How does your child solve everyday problems?

-Developmental screening is one of the best things you can do to ensure a child's success in school and life.
-Even if you believe your child is developing on track, a developmental screening is a great way to have that reassurance that everything is okay, to obtain resources on how to work with your child to continue to meet milestones, and to see what else the SCCDC has to offer all children 0-5.
-If you child does have a delay, studies show the earlier a delay is recognized and intervention has begun, the better the child's chance of substantial improvement!
+A developmental screening is one of most important steps you can take to ensure your child's success in school and beyond.
+Even if you believe your child is developmentally on track, a developmental screening will provide reassurance that everything is okay.
+We can provide you with resources for working with your child to ensure that they continue to meet their developmental milestones and give you an opportunity to learn about what the SCCDC has to offer all children ages birth to five.
+If you child does have a delay, studies show the earlier a delay is recognized and intervention begins, the better the child's chance of substantial improvement!

 Use these links to fill out a screening permission form: (English) (Spanish)

-The Sweetwater County Child Developmental Center (SCCDC) fulfills the mission statement by providing the following services to children birth through five years of age.
+The Sweetwater County Child Developmental Center (SCCDC) provides the following services to children ages birth to five:

 Services